Bag Security and Safety

 Cable Lock used to secure backpack to bed, pole, chair, etc.

 Lock Alarm Mini - Cable lock with alarm

 A cable lock makes locking up your gear a cinch, especially if you mount on on the outside of your pack.
 And if you are very paranoid and don't mind annoying those around you, consider one with a built in alarm.

 If you take your pack off, you should lock it to a bed frame, seat or even just run a strap through your belt or around your leg if you are just sitting down.
 When waiting around with multiple bags, you should run a cable through each bag so that they are secured to each other and preferably also to a fixed object such as a bench, table, metal fence, pipe, etc..
-In places of increased concern, such as sleeping in open berths in sleeper cars in China, you should lock up everything tight, cable your pack to a fixture and use your pack as a pillow.
+In places of increased concern, such as when sleeping in open berths in sleeper cars in China, you should lock up everything tight, cable your pack to a fixture and use your pack as a pillow.
 Note that busses, trains and subways are notorious crimes spots.
 It is so easy to pick up a bag or grab other gear, like your phone, and run off a bus or train right before it departs.

 It's hard to beat a cable and real lock for jingle free security

 It is important to note that in certain touristy areas, cars (particularly rental cars) are targets for thieves.
 Not only should you hide away any gear you have in your trunk, you should also chain it to the trunk hinges.
 If you don't have a trunk (hatchback, van or too much gear), conceal it as best as you can and chain it to your car seat brackets.